rbmr/wordle-solver/readme.md

    4. For each partition $C_{g,r}$: If the exact cost $T^*(C_{g,r})$ is not yet known (not in cache), we recursively compute it.
 We update the running lower bound for the guess by replacing the optimistic estimate $L(C_{g,r})$ with the actual cost $T^*(C_{g,r})$. $$T_{LB}(C, g) \leftarrow T_{LB}(C, g) + \left( T^*(C_{g,r}) - L(C_{g,r}) \right)$$
    5. Check: After every update, if $T_{LB}(C, g) \geq \beta$, we stop processing partitions for this guess and prune it immediately.
 4. Update Best:If we fully evaluate a guess $g$ (all partitions solved) and the final cost is strictly less than $\beta$, we update our best known solution:$$\beta \leftarrow T_{LB}(C, g)$$

+### Dynamic Search Space Reduction

+To further optimize the algorithm, we observe that as the set of candidates $C$ shrinks, the set of useful guesses $G$ also shrinks.
+Iterating over the full set of all allowed guesses (approx. 13,000) is wasteful when $|C|$ is small, as most guesses will yield zero information (fail to partition $C$).

+We can dynamically maintain a reduced list of guesses $\hat{G}$ to pass down the recursion tree.
+A guess is considered "relevant" for a candidate set $C$ only if it has the _potential_ to distinguish between the remaining candidates.

+We use a simple rule: if a guess fails to partition $C$, it will fail to partition any of its subsets $C_{g,r}$.
+Every time we compute the partitions for a guess $g$ given the current set $C$, we filter out all guesses that fail to partition any of the resulting partitions.

 ### Representing $C$